MarianKelsey/mariankelsey.github.io/_pages/tutoring.md

 author_profile: true
 ---
 {% include base_path %}
-I tutor ancient languages (Hebrew, Greek and Latin) and biblical studies.
+I occasionally tutor ancient languages (Hebrew, Greek and Latin) and biblical studies, and regularly give public talks about the biblical world and its literature.

-I offer one-to-one tutoring and group teaching.
-I can provide regular lessons, courses, and one-off talks.
+I have offered one-to-one tutoring, group teaching, and seminar-style talks.
 I have experience teaching students with autism and dyslexia.

-Please do get in touch if you or your group would like to discuss tuition; I look forward to hearing from you!
+Please do get in touch if you or your group would like to discuss any such teaching.

 Email address: mariankelsey456@gmail.com

+Examples of my teaching:

 ### The World of the Hebrew Bible/Old Testament